sec-js/promptmap/README.md

 - **White-box testing:** Provide your system prompts and the model information. promptmap2 runs the target LLM itself and tests it.

 - **Black-box testing:** Point promptmap2 at an external HTTP endpoint.
-It sends attack prompts over HTTPand inspects the returned outputs.
+It sends attack prompts over HTTP and inspects the returned outputs.

 It operates using a dual-LLM architecture: